sigdialinlg2023/sigdialinlg2023.github.io/Home.md

 The 16th International Natural Language Generation Conference will be held jointly with the 24th Annual Meeting of the Special Interest Group on Discourse and Dialogue (SIGDial 2023).
-The events will take place in Prague, September 11-15 2023.
+The events will take place in Prague on September 11-15, 2023.

-Call for Workshop proposals is open, please check out the [Calls](https://inlg2023.github.io/calls.html) tab for more information.

 More details coming soon!

+### News

+Feb 10: [Joint INLG&SIGDIAL Call for Workshop proposals](https://inlg2023.github.io/calls.html) is open, please check out the [Calls](https://inlg2023.github.io/calls.html) tab for more information.

 ### Acknowledgements